strapi/documentation/docusaurus/docs/dev-docs/plugins/graphql.md

             /**
              * Uses a policy already created in Strapi with a custom configuration */
-            {name:"api::model.policy-name" options: {/* all config values I want to pass to the strapi middleware */} }, ],
+            {name:"api::model.policy-name", config: {/* all config values I want to pass to the strapi policy */} }, ],
           auth: false,
         },